 In today’s post, I will talk about “Things We Never Got Over” by Lucy Score.
 I plan to delve into several key aspects of this enthralling narrative.
-This will include a comprehensive summary of the book, offering an overview of the plot and its major themes.
+This will include a comprehensive summary of the book, character analysis , and thought-provoking book club questions.

 Things We Never Got Over Summary